planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Crashes

-A Crash is when a vehicle loses control and hits an obstacle, usually by accident.
-This affects speedy and delicate vehicles far more than slow and sturdy ones.
-A vehicle suffers a Roll of 1d6 plus Speed as damage, soaked by FRAME as usual.
-Occupants suffer 1d6 plus Speed damage, soaked with their own FRAME(s).
-Occupants take half damage if wearing seatbelts or other safety equipment.
+A Crash is when a vehicle loses control and hits an obstacle or damages itself avoiding one.
+The vehicle takes damage equal to an Edge Count of its Speed.
+Occupants make the same Edge Count, but soak with their own FRAME(s).
+If not wearing seatbelts or such, count Speed as double.

 {: .highlight}
->-   **Crash:** 1d6 + Speed - FRAME damage
+>-   **Crash:** Damage is Edge Count of [current Speed].
+>-   **Occupants:** damage is Edge Count of [Speed - their FRAME].

 ### Ramming

-This purposeful assault turns your vehicle into a deadly but fragile weapon.
-Check the vehicle’s current Speed, with an DAM equal to its FRAME, minus the target’s FRAME, versus its current Speed.
-Ramming a pedestrian is versus their POISE.
+This purposeful assault turns your vehicle into a deadly weapon.
+Check the vehicle’s current Speed, plus its Frame, minus the target’s Frame, versus a Difficulty of its current Speed.
+Ramming a pedestrian is versus their Poise as Difficulty.

 The ramming vehicle may suffer collateral damage from this risky stunt.
 Handle this as a Twist on a failed Ramming Check.
 This has the same effect as a Crash, above.

 In a head on collision, add the speed of both vehicles together.

 {: .highlight}
->-   **Ram Vehicle:** \[Speed + FRAME –
-    target FRAME\] vs. current Speed
+>-   **Ram Vehicle:** \[Speed + FRAME – target FRAME\] vs. current Speed
->-   **Ram Pedestrian:** \[Speed + FRAME –
-    target FRAME\] vs. POISE
+>-   **Ram Pedestrian:** \[Speed + FRAME – target FRAME\] vs. POISE

 ### Speed Scaling